bavc/avaa/preservation_glossary.md

 **<a id="bind" name="bind"></a>Binder** The [polymer](#poly) used to bind [magnetic particles](#magn) together and adhere them to the tape substrate.
 [See image.](#layers)

 [](#layers)**<a id="bit" name="bit"></a>Bit** Shorthand for binary digit, which has two optional values "0" or "1."
 Eight bits means 8 binary digits.
 There are 256 possible combinations for 8 binary digits and therefore color depth of 8 bits represents 256 (2x2x2x2x2x2x2x2) possible colors.
 Because each pixel of a video picture contains 3 samples Y', R-Y', B-Y', the possible colors of an 8-bit system would be 16.7 million (256 x 256 x 256).
 Nowadays archives will be receiving digital material into their collections or will be generating it as part of their preservation program.
 It is therefore necessary that we understand [digital](#digi) and [analog](#anal) technology.

 **Bit rate** The amount of data transported in a given amount of time, usually defined in Mega (Million) bits per second (Mbps).
 Bit rate is one way to define the amount of compression used on a video signal.

 **<a id="bite" name="bite"></a>Bit error rate (BER)** The percentage of [bits](#bit) that have errors in playback.
 One possible indicator for the [deterioration](#dete)[Playback](#play) is never perfect and there are many possible causes of error such as noise, dirt and dust, and [drop out](#drop).
 In the binary world of digital data a bit is either correct or incorrect.
 Since it only has two states, the challenge is to correctly identify whether a bit is correct or not.
 To enable this the data is therefore coded by adding redundant bits.
 All systems build in redundancy and error correction mechanisms.
 Information about bit error rates can refer to the bit error rate prior to error correction or the residual errors after error correction.

-of digital videotape is an increase in the bit error rate prior to error correction.

 **Black, or Color Black, Blackburst** A composite color video [signal](#sign) comprised of [composite](#compos) sync, reference burst and a black video signal which is usually at a level of 7.5 IRE (0.05V) above the [blanking level](#blank).
 Also refers to fade-to-black between scenes.